 Required equipment: Equipment should not be a barrier to offering Lifesaving Sport Fundamentals.
 A variety of standard commercial and homemade equipment is all that is required to run the program successfully.
 Equipment details are outlined in the Lifesaving Sport Fundamentals Award Guide.
 The following equipment is used in the pool levels: fins, manikin, obstacle, rescue tube, throw rope, throw target, weighted object.
 Manikins, rescue tubes, throw ropes and weighted objects may be purchased from the Lifesaving Society.
-Download instructions for building your own obstacles from lifesavingsociety.com.

 Fees: Nominal annual license fee.
-The license fee is part of the loyalty rewards program.
 Please contact us for details.